evilusean/Pysean/Python-Live-Chat-App/README.md

 Line 52, Room Function <br/>
 Line 53-54, Session checks for room, ensures you filled out the home page form and input a name, or if the room has not been created, you can't join <br/>
 Line 55, returns redirect for home if you are missing some information so you can't just join /room <br/>
-Line 57, renders room.html with 4 character code as room name  <br/>
+Line 57, renders room.html with 4 character code as room name, messages=rooms.. saves messages so aren't lost if you refresh room  <br/>

 <p align="left">
 <img src="https://github.com/evilusean/Pysean/blob/main/Python-Live-Chat-App/static/Images/4Message.jpg"</left>
 </p>
+Line 59, decorater syntax, listens for message, receives from user session and sends from server transmitted to everyone else <br/>
+Line 60, message function <br/>
+Line 61, Gets room user message is from <br/>
+Line 62-63, If room doesn't exist, returns(does nothing) <br/>
+Line 65-68, Gets name of user sending message and message payload and saves as content variable <br/>
+Line 69, sends message in content variable to room html from server <br/>
+Line 70, appends message content onto the room html <br/>
+Line 71, prints a message to the server console logs for debugging, stored in ram not a database <br/>

 <p align="left">
 <img src="https://github.com/evilusean/Pysean/blob/main/Python-Live-Chat-App/static/Images/5Connect.jpg"</left>